MCamp859/hello-world/RSDC-09Sep22/README.md

 available at the path:
 `/var/log/esb-cli/Road_Sign_Detection_and_Classification_2022.1/output.log`

-7. In order to start the application, you need to change the directory using the cd command printed at the end of the installation process:
+7. To start the application, change the directory using the cd command printed at the end of the installation process:

    ```bash